jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Drive to SX/SY on row change?* if this checkbox is selected, when user changes row, the code will move to sx and sy positions from that row, if possible.
 It does not matter if the row is changed by button or by selecting a row in the Sample Table.

+*Go 0,0* button will move instrument to sx=0 and sy=0.

 *Save values* button will save current sx and sy motor positions in selected row in Sample Table.
 It will also copy in that row Sample Name and Thickness.

 **Bottom part**

-these are simply motor controls, similar to our standard epics motor GUI.
+these are  motor controls, similar to our standard epics motor GUI.
 There is SX and SY values - motor positions read from epics.
 Arrows will make change motor positions by the step value below.
 Epics is updated about 10x second by background procedure.

 *Step controls* Steps can be changed multiple different ways.
 User can select the value and type in the field.
 Arrows up/down next to the step value change step by 1mm up or down.
 Button "x 0.1" makes the step 10x smaller and button "x 10" makes the step 10x larger.

+*Set SX 0* button will redefine current sx position as 0.

+*Set SY 0* button will redefine current sy position as 0.

+*STOP motors* button will attempt to issue to our controller All stop.
+Not all motors will stop, some are driven differently and will not obey.
+This is "oops" button.

+*Open Slits Large* button will open slits to large size for radiography.

+*USAXS slits* button will redefine move slits to USAXS sizes.

+*SWAXS slits* button will redefine move slits to SAXS/WAXS sizes.

 Beamline survey should be disabled for all installations except at the beamline computers.
 Even at beamline computers, this tool will not move motors if instrument indicates that it is collecting data.
 Also, this tool does not know anything about epics limits and any other errors or failures in epics, so if motors do not work properly, check epics.
 Call staff. **DO NOT GET CREATIVE.**